nocobase/website/content/articles/top-8-open-source-projects-to-build-task-management-system/index.md

+📝 Note: This article was last updated on June 10, 2025.
+We regularly update the information to ensure you have the latest insights! 😊

 Nowadays, it’s hard to imagine life without task management software (or task management systems).

 Whether for personal use, managing *[tasks handled by project managers](https://jooble.org/career-advice/what-does-a-project-manager-do/)*, or coordinating team projects within a company, task management tools are part of our daily routines.
 You’ve likely used some popular tools like Asana, Jira, or Notion.